kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 The background video used in my project was taken from [Giphy](https://giphy.com/).

 * **Characters**

-Characters were created by my fioncee (a graphic designer begginer) a using Inkspace app.
+Characters were created Malgorzata Ostrowska (a graphic designer begginer) with using the Inkspace app.

 * **Icons**